-Your customers will naturally want to speak with your company’s support team if they’re not happy with their purchase — the order may have arrived damaged, it may not be what they expected, or they may no longer need or want it.
-Having SMS customer support will give your customers another option to reach out and receive a timely response.
+Your customers will naturally want to speak with your company’s support team if they’re not happy with their purchase: if the order may have arrived damaged, is not what they expected, or they may no longer need or want it.
+Having SMS customer support will give your customers another option to reach out and receive a timely response. net promoter score

-Have an FAQ section; find out the most common questions and concerns your customers have.
+Have an FAQ section on your website: discover and answer the most common questions and concerns your customers have.

-Have a section dedicated to explaining your company’s stance on the green movement as more and more consumers prefer brands that offer environment-friendly products.
+Explain your company’s stance on sustainability, as more and more consumers prefer brands that offer environment-friendly products.

 Regularly review your customers’ feedback, especially regarding the customer support they received and their common concerns.
 Modify and improve your marketing approach and customer service accordingly.

-Be active on social media and make sure you’re adequately engaging with your customers via comment and personal message replies.
+Be active on social media and make sure you’re adequately engaging with your customers via comments and direct message replies.

 Even with automated responses, make sure the messages are personalized and friendly.